arm358/BoatBuddy/README.md

 ## Installation
 ### Option 1:
-This is the easier option and provides all features out of the box.
-In the repo is a disk image of BoatBuddy which can be flashed onto an SD card of sufficient size using the program of your choice (I like Etcher).
+This is the easier option and provides all features out of the box. <a href="https://www.google.com">At this Google Drive link</a> is a disk image of BoatBuddy which can be flashed onto an SD card of sufficient size using the program of your choice (I like Etcher).
 Once flashed, proceed to the Setup section.

 ### Option 2:
 The hard way.